ushelp/EasyFilter/readme.md

 2. Illegal keyword substitution (eg: network system does not allow the special keyword)
 3. SQL-injection filter (eg: `%`, `*`, `or`,` delete`, `and` SQL special keyword)

-Supports custom filtering configuration profiles.
+Supports use properties or xml file custom filtering configuration profiles.

 [Manual-English](doc/readme-en.md)